Game Boy · Puzzle

 The Story Behind

 Dr. Mario arrived a year after Tetris had transformed the Game Boy into a must-own device and demonstrated that the formula — simple rules, escalating challenge, handheld format — could be applied to new puzzle concepts.
-Hirokazu Tanaka composed its soundtrack knowing the Game Boy's sound hardware intimately, having worked on the chip itself — which may explain why the music feels so perfectly suited to the device.
+Hirokazu Tanaka composed its soundtrack knowing the Game Boy's sound hardware intimately, having contributed to the chip's design himself — which may explain why the music feels so perfectly suited to the device.
+Producer Gunpei Yokoi, inventor of the Game Boy, personally oversaw the game's development.

 Tricks & Tales

 The Game Boy version outsold the NES version in Japan, making it the definitive edition for many players.
 The iconic 'Fever' theme has since appeared in multiple Super Smash Bros. titles as a stage theme.
-IGN listed the Dr. Mario soundtrack in its top ten greatest 8-bit soundtracks.
-Producer Gunpei Yokoi — inventor of the Game Boy — personally oversaw the game's development.
+Tanaka confirmed in interviews that Dr. Mario was the first game in which he felt free to assert his own musical personality — prior to it, he had largely composed to fit briefs rather than expressing a distinctive voice.
+The three-chord blues-rock structure of 'Fever' was entirely his own idea, drawing from the same musical influences he had absorbed growing up.

 Collector's Guide